 The Public Custody Centres Regulation provides that every foreigner is entitled to an hour of recreational outdoor activities per day, depending on the weather conditions and the possibilities of supervision.
 Recreational outdoor activities usually take place between 13:30 and 17:00.
 The director of the centre or his or her legal substitute may increase the duration of outdoor recreational activities.[8]

 Arad has two courtyards of 120m2 each for walking, with lawns and concrete surfaces, each equipped with a goalpost and basketball hoop with backboard and tables with benches.
-According to the director of Arad, between meals, people are let outside in the courtyard for an hour, everyday, under the police officers’ supervision.
-Conversely, the detainees interviewed by the author stated the contrary and complained about the lack of outdoor time.
-One of the foreigners reported that in the last two weeks he had had no outdoor time at all, and when he was outside, he only had 10-15 minutes there.
-The detainees mentioned that they had raised this issue as well, with no result.
-It was also reported that it depends on the police officers if they go outside.
-There is a workout room in Arad but only 3 fitness machines were functional at the time of the author’s visit.
-However, the detainees and the JRS representative were not aware of its existence.
+According to the representatives of Arad centre, between meals, people are let outside in the courtyard for an hour, everyday, under the police officers’ supervision.
+Conversely, the detainees interviewed by the author stated that they go outside once every three or five days for 20-30 minutes.
+The Ombudsman reported that foreigners complained that they are allowed outside only twice a week and recommended measures to be taken to ensure outside activities everyday.[8]
+They also said that rooms are not always opened during the day, it depends on the police officers on duty if the rooms are locked for most of the day or not.
+At the time of the author’s visit the doors were open and detainees were socialising.
+It was also noticed that they were allowed to smoke inside.
+There is a workout room in Arad but only two fitness machines were functional at the time of the author’s visit.
+However, this was not used by the foreigners.
 There is no library in Arad; books are stored in the psychologist’s office, and detainees may borrow them.
+One of the representatives of the centre said the foreigners receive different games, such as rumy, puzzles, chess.
+TVs were recently installed in their rooms, according to the representative of the centre.

-According to JRS and the directors of the two centres, detainees have no internet access in detention.
+According to the directors of the two centres, detainees have no internet access in detention.

 The need for social workers in detention centres has been emphasised by the Ombudsman since 2016.[10]
 This was still relevant in 2022.